 Why: Firmly planted high in the sky, and boasting awe-inspiring views of old London town, Aqua Shard is already pretty Instagram-friendly.
 The wow-factor doesn’t end in the dining room though, as in the ladies loos you can wash your hands against that aforementioned backdrop, while in the gents, you can spend a penny at the urinals while watching over the capital's skyline.

 Where: Level 31 The Shard, 31 St Thomas Street, SE1 9RY

 Why: Popular with the fashion crowd, this Mayfair marvel boasts a fabulously beautiful dining room – think gleaming copper, glossy monochrome tables and a ceiling studded with shiny brass discs.
-In the loos, things are just as pretty.
+In Isabel's loos, things are just as pretty.
 You’ll find the walls adorned in intricate hand-painted De Gournay wallpaper, along with streaked black marble floors and soft hand towels (no noisy hand dryers here, thank you very much.)

 Where: 26 Albemarle Street, W1S 4HY

 Why: Ok, so while pretty much everyone who visits Restaurants Ours (which counts Lindsay Lohan and Kourtney Kardashian among its former guests) posts a picture of themselves standing against the trademark flower wall, it’s not the only place in the joint which is made for the ‘gram.
 Check out the tropical-inspired bathrooms – we’re talking dusty pink tiles, gold-plated sink basins and palm-print ceilings.